1

 At Blue Origin, we envision millions of people living and working in space for the benefit of Earth.
 We're working to develop reusable, safe, and low-cost space vehicles and systems within a culture of safety, collaboration, and inclusion.
 Join our team of problem solvers as we add new chapters to the history of spaceflight!

-As the Responsible Engineer, you will drive the development of Solar Panels for Blue Origin's spacecraft in a key technical leadership role.
+As the Solar Array Responsible Engineer, you will drive the development of Solar Panels for Blue Origin's TeraWave satellites in a key technical leadership role.
 You will participate in the full product life cycle from early concepts to prototypes to qualified and deployed flight hardware.
-You will work closely with the Power Generation & Energy Storage team and adjacent core component and vehicle teams to seamlessly integrate Solar Panels with multiple vehicle subsystems.
+The ideal candidate has the ability to work across electrical, mechanical, thermal, optical, and manufacturing domains to seamlessly integrate Solar Panels with multiple vehicle subsystems.
 Your leadership and technical contributions will enable flight of state-of-the-art aerospace vehicles and missions.

 Responsibilities include but are not limited to: